uselagoon/.github/README.md

 ## Social Media

-We have a twitter account at https://www.twitter.com/uselagoon Our Instragram is at https://www.instagram.com/uselagoon if we work out what to post there!
+We have a twitter account at https://www.twitter.com/uselagoon

+Our Instagram is at https://www.instagram.com/uselagoon if we work out what to post there!

 We're in the process of setting up a few others too.

 ## Blog